-Since the size of the smoker you choose will correlate to the amount of space you have and the output you require, this section will focus primarily on the configurations that are available, with the understanding that these configurations can be purchased in many sizes at varying prices.
+Since the size of the smoker you choose will correlate to the amount of space you have and the output you require, this section will focus primarily on the available configurations, with the understanding that these configurations can be purchased in many sizes at varying prices.

-A favorite among die-hard smokers on the competition and food fair circuit, as well as restaurateurs with plenty of cooking space, offset smokers are defined by their large cooking chambers (often barrel-shaped) and offset fireboxes where the fuel is loaded and burned.
-While traditional offset smokers are horizontal in configuration, vertical offset smokers are also available.
+A favorite among die-hard smokers on the competition and food fair circuit, as well as with restaurateurs with plenty of cooking space, offset smokers are defined by their large cooking chambers (often barrel-shaped) and offset fireboxes, where the fuel is loaded and burned.
+While traditional offset smokers are horizontal in configuration, vertical-offset smokers are also available.

 A popular choice for indoor commercial kitchens, vertical (or upright) smokers come in both single- and double-door models with various configurations in terms of the number of racks, setting options and general capacity.

-Upright smokers are popular in restaurant kitchens because they take advantage of vertical space, but there are also short vertical smokers on the market, which are ideal for compact restaurant kitchens that don’t need to produce a large quantity of smoked foods at a time.
-Upright smokers tend to be low-maintenance and easy to use, and many of them have digital controls to set times and temperatures in advance, which is ideal for overnight or all-day smoking.
+Upright smokers are popular in restaurant kitchens because they take advantage of vertical space, but there are also short vertical smokers on the market, which are ideal for compact restaurant kitchens that don’t need to produce a large number of smoked foods at a time.
+Upright smokers tend to be low maintenance and easy to use, and many of them have digital controls to set times and temperatures in advance, which is ideal for overnight or all-day smoking.

-In addition to freestanding smokers, there are base-style smokers that are built to fit underneath commercial charbroilers.
-Compact smokers like these are affordable, relatively easy to install and user friendly.
+In addition to freestanding smokers, some base-style smokers are built to fit underneath commercial charbroilers.
+Compact smokers like these are affordable, relatively easy to install and user-friendly.